Dyspareunia or Painful Intercourse

 Experiencing pain during sex is a challenge that many individuals face.
 It is important to acknowledge that this pain, whether it occurs just before, during, or after sex, is a valid concern that deserves attention and understanding.

-Who is Most Likely to have Dyspareunia?
+Who is Most Likely to Have Dyspareunia?

 Many women, especially young ladies, are prone.
 Women after menopause may experience diminished vaginal suppleness, dryness, and constriction of the vaginal opening.